alexkiri/BackgroundBlurImprovedPlugin/README.md

   - can increase intensity of the effect
   - has a medium / heavy impact on performance, values > 10 are not recommended
 - `EnableEffect`
-  - disables the blur effect completely
+  - can disable the blur effect completely
+  - not recommended, some source textures are low res, and without the blur effect, the background will look inconsistent
 - `Apply Presets`
-  - allows applying present from the UI (`BepinExConfigurationManager` only)
+  - allows applying presets from the UI (`BepinExConfigurationManager` only)

 ## TODO
 - Add controls to the the game's main menu